 When you operate from the second perspective, you’re thinking too much about other people.
 Those who live here give away their autonomy.
 They place too much emphasis on the opinions of others and allow everyone else to dictate and control their lives.

 When you operate from the third perspective, you’re too far removed from the world.
 Some may think that a blended view of the world should be what you strive for at all times, but it keeps you separated from your personal experience of life.

 Perceptual positions are useful for everyone.
 Broadening your worldview is never a bad idea.
 But perceptual positions are especially useful for men who struggle with porn, sex, and masturbation.
 How are they useful for you in your reboot?

 Spending years of your life trapped in a compulsive cycle of porn addiction tends to be a very isolating experience.
 Most men arrive at the Porn Reboot program defeated and hiding from the people in their lives.
 They’ve driven themselves fully into one of the three main perspectives and used it to survive up to this point.

-But a successful reboot requires you to reframe every aspect of your life, including the perspectives through which you view the world.
+But a successful porn addiction recovery program requires you to reframe every aspect of your life, including the perspectives through which you view the world.
 If you’re stuck in your perception, you likely can’t see the damage you’re doing to others.
 If you’re stuck in the second perception, you probably don’t realize how much you’ve hurt yourself.
 If you’re stuck in the third perception, you have all but detached from your circumstances and are just trying to get by.

 You must consider each perspective if you want to fully recover from your compulsive behavior.
 Looking at the situation from each of the three main perspectives provides more clarity than any one of them can offer.
 Once you have a full picture and understanding of the reality of your behavior you can begin the process of overcoming it.